jota-one/drosse/README.md

 }
 ```

-With such a definition, when you call `GET /api/users/65?withDetails=1`, drosse will look for a specific JSON file in the `static` subdirectory of your mocks directory.
+With such a definition, when you call `GET /api/users/65?withDetails=1`, drosse will look for a specific file in the `static` subdirectory of your mocks directory.

 :fire: You can redefine this `static` directory name in your `.drosserc.js` file ([see below](#drosserc)).